digiltd/oh-rtd-test/GCal-Binding.md

 The final URL should be similar to:
 `https://www.google.com/calendar/feeds/user@gmail.com/private/full`

+Google added a new security feature which needs to be disabled for this method to work.
+Go to https://www.google.com/settings/security/lesssecureapps and allow access for less secure apps.

 **Alternative 2:** To obtain the google calendar URL without password (only for reading !!):
 - only gcal:url should be used in openhab.cfg
 - login in to https://www.google.com/calendar/